zoff-kollektiv/cifar/data/pages/report.md

 All interviewees are guaranteed full anonymity.

  #### All Annexes are available in the PDF version of the report [here](https://cifar.eu/wp-content/uploads/2019/03/CiFAR_Sanctioning-kleptocrats.pdf)
- #### To see all tables detailing the evolution of asset freezes in Egypt, Tunisia and Ukraine, click [here](https://cifar.eu/wp-content/uploads/2019/03/Tables-evolution-of-asset-freezes.pdf)
+ #### To see all tables analysing the evolution of asset freezes in Egypt, Tunisia and Ukraine, click [here](https://cifar.eu/wp-content/uploads/2019/03/Tables-evolution-of-asset-freezes.pdf)